merely-useful/py-rse/chapters/chapter-abstracts.md

 adding assertions to code so that it checks itself as it runs;
 writing unit tests to check individual pieces of code;
 writing integration tests to check that those pieces work together correctly;
-writing regression tests to check if things that used to work no longer do.
+and writing regression tests to check if things that used to work no longer do.
 Fortunately,
 there are many excellent test frameworks to aid us with these tasks.
 A test framework finds and runs tests written in a prescribed fashion